 The research literature does find that for most retirees, life in retirement is better or the same as it was before (Carstensen, 2014, 2006; Blendon, SteelFisher, Mailhot, Ben-Porath, Mann, Hare, Sullivan and Colby.
 2011; NPR, 2011).
 More specifically, the research finds that retirement can start with a great honeymoon phase, then there is a steep decline in happiness, then stabilizes (Horner, 2012) to at least as happy as one’s working time.
+There is an initial decline in satisfaction for those who retired earlier than expected (Hershey & Henkens, 2013).
+Depending on the survey, up to 25% continue to experience difficulty adjusting (van Solinge, 2013, p319).
 This is true regardless of the age the person retires.

 What is Retirement?

 The literature tends to define and discuss retirement as a discrete point in time (Blendon, 2011; Kubicek et al., 2011).
 A clear point when the person stops working.
 That was true and typical of how retirement was historically but is no longer the case.
 For many, the boundary between work and retirement has become unclear.
-Retirement is now an evolving process and for many, it takes the form of being self-employed or working for someone else, often in a less structured way, for purpose or to give back rather than accumulate more wealth.
+Retirement is now an evolving process and for many, it takes the form of being self-employed or working for someone else, for purpose or to give back rather than accumulate more wealth.
 (Freedman, 2011; Brown et al. 2010; Lawrence-Lightfoot, 2009)

 Working in retirement used to be an oxymoron and is now becoming the new normal (Brown, Aumann, Pitt-Catsouphes, Galinsky & Bond, 2010)

 According to employment statistics, the older workforce is growing more rapidly than the younger workforce (Drake, 2014) including an aging of the Science and Engineering labor force (Science and Engineering Indicators 2014, Labor Force Data).
+Fifty-five and older is the only age group where workforce participation rates have been rising which is in contrast to past decades of decline (Cahill, Giandrea & Quinn, 2013).
 The Sloan Center on Aging and Work at Boston College (Brown et al., 2010), reports that in the general population, one in five workers aged 50 and older has a retirement job; the mean age of those working in retirement is 63.

 For those in the Science and Engineering sector, in spite of the perceived and actual pressure for older workers to retire (Brooke, 2009) there is a rising median age.
 In 2010, the median age of scientists and engineers in the labor force was 44 years compared to 41 in 1993.
 In 2010, one in three science and engineering workers were over 50 compared to one in five in 1993.